nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### About the Location of Directories and Files Created
 Ideally, the `werkItResources` and `werkItLogs` directories should be in the same directory as the `WerkIt.jar` file, but the creation of the directories and files depends on where the user starts WerkIt! from.
-Specifically, it depends on the working directory that the user is in when he/she runs WerkIt!
+Specifically, it depends on the working directory that the user is in when he/she runs WerkIt!.
 In the user guide's [quick start guide](UserGuide.md#quick-start-guide) as well as the section regarding [information about the app's local storage](UserGuide.md#werkits-local-storage-information), the user has been told to create a new directory to put the WerkIt!
 JAR file in and to set his/her current working directory before starting the